OneSignal/react-native-onesignal/README.md

 OneSignal.promptLocation();
 ````

-### Check Push Notification Permissions
+### Check Push Notification Permissions (iOS Only)

-See what push permissions are currently enabled. callback will be invoked with a permissions object:
+See what push permissions are currently enabled. callback will be invoked with a permissions object (currently supported only on iOS).

 ````javascript
 // Requesting permissions